-SO 103: Introduction to Sociology SO/DC (3)
+SO 103: Introduction to Sociology \SO/DC (3)

 The scientific study of human social life that describes and explains how our social world works and how it influences our personal lives.
 This introductory course focuses on the values, institutions, organizations and other social forces that shape American culture and society.
-Fulfills Ursuline Core Curriculum PS/SO requirement.
-SO/DC
+Fulfills Ursuline Core Curriculum Sociology requirement. \SO/DC

-SO 104: Social Issues in 21st Century America SO/DC (3)
+SO 104: Social Issues in 21st Century America \SO/AM/DC (3)

 An analysis of contemporary American social issues including topics such as poverty, crime, race relations, war, population, the aged, education, the family, health and mental illness, and drug abuse.
-Fulfills Ursuline Core Curriculum PS/SO requirement and American Culture requirement (AM).
-DC/AM
+Fulfills Ursuline Core Curriculum Sociology and American Culture requirement. \SO/AM/DC